James Berry (major-general): First English Civil War

-When the First English Civil War began in August 1642, Berry became Captain lieutenant in the cavalry regiment commanded by Oliver Cromwell.
-Later known as the "Ironsides", in 1643 this unit became part of the Army of the Eastern Association, led by the Earl of Manchester.
+When the First English Civil War began in August 1642, Berry joined Cromwell's original troop, later becoming Captain lieutenant when it formed the core of a full regiment under the commanded by Oliver Cromwell.
+Later known as the "Ironsides", the regiment was formed in early 1643 as a core part of the Army of the Eastern Association, led by the Earl of Manchester.
 Along with Berry, several officers from the regiment went on to hold senior positions under the Commonwealth, including William Packer, John Desborough and Edward Whalley.

 Berry's first major action was at Gainsborough in July 1643, when he was credited with killing the Royalist commander, Charles Cavendish.
 During this period, he seems to have become a religious Independent.
 His friend Baxter, who was viewed as a moderate Presbyterian, reportedly refused an invitation to serve the Ironsides as chaplain, allegedly due to his dislike of their religious radicalism.
 He later described Berry as being "one of Cromwell's favourites".

 Berry served continuously with Cromwell over the next eighteen months, fighting at Winceby, Lincoln, Marston Moor, and Second Newbury.
 After the New Model Army was formed in April 1645, Berry and his troop became part of Sir Thomas Fairfax' regiment, which was present at Naseby, Langport, and the storming of Bristol in September 1645.
 Now a major, in February 1646 Berry took part in the Battle of Torrington, the last major action of the war in the West Country.
 He and his regiment then joined the Siege of Oxford, just before Charles I surrendered to the Scots Covenanter army in May 1646.
 The king ordered all remaining Royalist forces to lay down their arms, and Oxford capitulated in June.